sablono/sb-daily-nativescript-sentry/README.md

 ---

 Package was forked from the unmaintained package [danielgek/nativescript-sentry](https://github.com/danielgek/nativescript-sentry).
 Access to original npm package has been transfered.
-Many thanks to @danielgek for his original work on this plugin!
+Many thanks to [@danielgek](https://github.com/danielgek) for his original work on this plugin!

 ---

-**2/2/2019 - (1.8.0):**
+### 1.8.0 – (02.02.2019)

 - bumps to latest native SDK releases
 - implements improved data converter(#22)